dr-jts/poetry/canoeing.md

 They call me and lure me with the joy of their unrest.

 Columbia and Fraser and Bear and Kootenay,
-I love their fearless reaches where winds untarnished play--
+I love their fearless reaches where winds untarnished play --

 The rush of glacial water across the pebbly bar
 To polished pools of azure where the hidden boulders are.